My Worst Predictions

 Sophisticated Betting Strategies #

-The most successful investors create sophisticated betting strategies using specialized derivatives or constructing portfolios that protect them from decay risk or borrowing costs.
+The people who do this well usually build structures that blunt decay risk or borrowing costs.
 For instance, shorting GameStop (GME) currently costs 9.6% annually to borrow the shares.
 Simple math reveals how significantly the stock must fall within a specific timeframe to generate returns.
 During volatility spikes, borrowing costs increase alongside option premiums, making both direct shorts and options-based strategies more expensive.
 According to S3 Partners, short sellers lost an estimated $163 billion on GameStop alone during the 2021 short squeeze8.

 Elite fund managers develop alternative approaches, often involving spreads (buying one security while selling another) to offset shorting costs.
 This doesn’t eliminate the possibility of losses, but it limits maximum downside exposure.